 Regular version of the site

-SCILLA hosted a scientific seminar titled "Health Information Consumption on the Internet: Experimental and Computational Analysis Methods."
+SCILA hosted a scientific seminar titled "Health Information Consumption on the Internet: Experimental and Computational Analysis Methods."

 On April 26, specialists from the Laboratory of Social and Cognitive Informatics and Tomsk State University discussed the changes that occurred in information consumption on the Internet after the COVID-19 pandemic.

-SCILLA hosted a scientific seminar titled "Health Information Consumption on the Internet: Experimental and Computational Analysis Methods."
+SCILA hosted a scientific seminar titled "Health Information Consumption on the Internet: Experimental and Computational Analysis Methods."

 The participants in the discussion included: